 Wife's social security pension paid from husband's contributions

 Due to the way second earner's allowance works this is currently taxed as part of your husband's income.

-This will change under Independent Taxation and you will declare this income on your own return.
+This will change under Independent Taxation and you'll declare this income on your own return.
 The requirement to declare this income as your husbands disappears with Independent Taxation as there will no longer be any second earner's allowance.

 You can use our tax calculator to see how this may affect you:

-- Click on the show independent tax button and note the combined tax under Independent Taxation.
+- select on the show independent tax button and note the combined tax under Independent Taxation

-If you don't want to be independently taxed but want your own tax return and your own tax to pay, you can still elect for separate assessments until Independent Taxation becomes mandatory.
+If you do not want to be independently taxed but want your own tax return and your own tax to pay, you can still elect for separate assessments, which will be available until Independent Taxation becomes mandatory.

 Separate assessment is not the same as Independent Taxation as it still treats you as a married couple or civil partnership with the same allowances, but you pay your share of the joint tax bill.

 When you're independently taxed, there are additional requirements if you run a business with your spouse or civil partner under a